-As a part of our constant effort to provide the support you need to succeed academically, Cameron University professors utilize a system known as ‘Early Alert’ to send letters and emails to select students through the Office of Enrollment Management.
+As a part of our constant effort to provide the support you need to succeed academically, Cameron University professors utilize a system known as ‘Early Alert’ to send letters and emails to select students through the Office of Teaching and Learning.
 These letters are usually sent near the beginning or the middle of a semester and indicate that the professor is concerned with your attendance and/or your performance on examinations or homework.
 If you receive an Early Alert letter you should contact the faculty member at your earliest convenience so that he/she can offer suggestions on steps you can take to improve, and/or make arrangements to refine your mathematics, writing, or communication skills in one of our student labs.
-If you have questions about Early Alert, please contact the Office of Enrollment Management at 581-8068.
+If you have questions about Early Alert, please contact the Office of Teaching and Learning at 581-5900.

 English Proficiency of Instructors

 - It is the policy of Cameron University that all who provide instruction at the University shall be proficient in written, aural, and spoken English so that they may adequately instruct students.
 Cameron University has established procedures to ensure that faculty members have proficiency in written, aural, and spoken English.

 - A student who believes that an instructor is not sufficiently proficient in written, aural, or spoken English may file a written complaint with the Vice President for Academic Affairs.
 The identity of the complainant(s) shall remain confidential.
 Anonymous complaints will not be accepted.